Brad Bolen

-Bradford "Brad" Bolen (born January 22, 1989, in River Forest, Illinois) is a judoka from United States.
+Bradford Bolen (born January 22, 1989, in River Forest, Illinois) is a judoka from United States.

 He was in group of 2012 Olympic hopefuls.
 His current biggest success is winning Pan American Judo Championships in 2010 where he stunned the international field of 66 kg players by winning automatically, only after his opponents were disqualified and not even allowed to compete.